Fathat-Training/starwars-api-backend-skeleton/ubuntu_setup.md

 sudo systemctl status mysql.service
 # This will print the MySQL version
 sudo mysqladmin -p -u root version
+# You should be able to login now (type "quit" to exit):
+sudo mysql

 # Redis server
 sudo apt install -y redis